Top 7 Facts About El Tigre Waterfalls Monteverde

 For more helpful information on what to bring to Monteverde, please refer to my article, “Ten Things You Must Bring to Monteverde, Costa Rica.”

-How Much Does it Cost to Enter El Tigre Waterfalls?
+How Much Does It Cost to Enter El Tigre Waterfalls?

-How to Make Reservations for El Tigre Waterfalls?
+How to Make Reservations for El Tigre Waterfalls

 Once you make your reservation, you will instantly get a confirmation email with the instructions and map to get to El Tigre Waterfalls, unless you add transportation, in which case, you will get a follow-up email telling you what time they will pick you up at your hotel/Airbnb.